David Rowden

 Founder, Artistic Director & Clarinetist

-David Rowden is an internationally recognised professional clarinetist based in Sydney.
-With a career spanning twenty years, David has performed in the UK, France, Italy, Germany, Japan, South Korea, China, the USA, Australia and New Zealand.
-David’s playing has attracted excellent reviews from the press: his performances have been described as displaying “superb technique and artistry” (Limelight Magazine, 2018), and as being “expressive, accurate and nuanced” (International Clarinet Association, 2016).
+David Rowden is an internationally acclaimed clarinetist based in Sydney, renowned for his expressive artistry, technical brilliance, and dedication to contemporary classical music.
+With a career spanning over two decades, he has captivated audiences across the UK, France, Italy, Germany, Japan, South Korea, China, the USA, Australia, and New Zealand.
+Critics have praised his performances as demonstrating “superb technique and artistry” (Limelight Magazine, 2018) and being “expressive, accurate, and nuanced” (International Clarinet Association, 2016).

-After graduating from the Royal Academy of Music in London (2005), David founded the Omega Ensemble, a leading Australian chamber music organisation that presents classical music for a contemporary Australia.
-David is currently artistic director of the organisation and over the past eighteen years has initiated the commissioning and performance of over sixty new works for the Ensemble by composers Nico Muhly, Christopher Cerrone, Caroline Shaw, Gabriel Prokofiev, Ross Edwards AM, Elena Kats-Chernin AM, Lou Bennett AM, William Barton and Carl Vine AO.
+A graduate of the Royal Academy of Music in London (2005), David is the founder and Artistic Director of Omega Ensemble, one of Australia’s leading chamber music organisations.
+Under his leadership, the Ensemble has commissioned and premiered over 60 new works by esteemed composers such as Nico Muhly, Christopher Cerrone, Caroline Shaw, Gabriel Prokofiev, Ross Edwards AM, Elena Kats-Chernin AM, Lou Bennett AM, William Barton, and Carl Vine AO.

-Recordings of David’s performances have included his debut album, Mozart - Munro - Palmer which was a collaboration with ABC Classic released internationally through Universal Music Australia.
-His second album with ABC Classic was recorded and released in 2019, Unexpected News, which was a collaboration with Internationally-renowned composer Nico Muhly and Omega Ensemble.
-In September 2020, David gave the Digital World Premiere of Gordon Kerry’s Clarinet Quintet on stage at the Sydney Opera House, broadcast live to a global audience.
+David’s recording career includes the critically acclaimed Mozart – Munro – Palmer, released internationally through Universal Music Australia in collaboration with ABC Classic.
+His second album, Unexpected News (2019), was a landmark project with Nico Muhly and Omega Ensemble.
+In 2020, he gave the digital world premiere of Gordon Kerry’s Clarinet Quintet, performed live on stage at the Sydney Opera House and streamed to a global audience.

 Artist Endorsements